rasdani/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: The following question is a propositional logic reasoning question.

-In the question we provide a list of premises
+In the question we provide a list of premises.
 The task is to infer a correct conclusion from the premise.

 FORMAT INSTRUCTIONS:
-Return the conclusion logic statement, as your final answer.
+- Return the conclusion logic statement, as your final answer.
-Use the following notation to denote symbols
+- Use the following notation to denote symbols
-OR = ∨
+    - OR = ∨
-AND = ∧
+    - AND = ∧
-IMPLIES = →
+    - IMPLIES = →
-IFF = ↔
+    - IFF = ↔
-NOT = ¬
+    - NOT = ¬

-Here is the question:Given:
+Here is the question:
+Given:
 1. R
 .2.
 Q
 .What can we conclude from the above statements?